Man serving life terms for robberies released after pardon

-Singleton was in the U.S. Navy before becoming addicted to drugs.
-He was sentenced in the 1990s to two life sentences plus 110 years for a series of robberies in which he ended up with a total of $550.
+Singleton had been in the U.S. Navy before becoming addicted to drugs.
+He was sentenced to two life sentences plus 110 years robbing several people of a total of $550.
 According to the newspaper, no one was injured.

 Information from: The Virginian-Pilot, http://pilotonline.com